 Trucks are meant to be heavy-duty work machines that haul goods, look rough, and last long.
 Cars?
 Well, in many cases, people see them as vehicles that embody luxury.
 That dichotomy means that people are far more open to judging trucks with a more rugged and masculine theme in a positive light.

 You shouldn’t shy away from the possibility of making your truck look a little bit more Army-ready.
 Matte paint reminiscent of army vehicles, highly textured tire treads and a little bit of canvas can look incredibly impressive on the right vehicle.
+If you plan to enter your truck into a show, try thinking outside of the box.

-It’s kind of an unwritten rule that show trucks need to have custom hydraulics or lift kits as part of their upgrades, especially if you’re talking about something along the lines of a Ford F-150.
+It’s kind of an unwritten rule that these trucks need to have custom hydraulics or lift kits as part of their upgrades, especially if you’re talking about something along the lines of a Ford F-150.
 High lift kits give the truck a much more imposing look while also allowing the truck to drive over obstacles more easily.

 Obviously, not every truck needs to abide by this rule.
 However, the sheer number of truck owners who add these to their modifications list would make many truck owners feel a bit out of place when they’re at their first show.